-In 2013-14, the Transportation Safety Board of Canada’s (TSB) approach to greening its operations was to ensure green considerations were incorporated in its procurement and disposal practices and that key personnel were trained and evaluated on green objectives.
+In 2014-15, the Transportation Safety Board of Canada’s (TSB) maintained its approach to greening its operations by ensuring green considerations were incorporated in its procurement and disposal practices and that key personnel were trained on green objectives.

 ii.
 Management Processes and Controls

 - The TSB continued to use the Public Works and Government Services Canada (PWGSC) procurement instruments as its primary procurement mechanism.
 As a result, it leveraged the environmental considerations incorporated into these Standing Offers and Supply Arrangements by PWGSC.

 - TSB continued to follow the Federal Electronic Waste Strategy for the disposal of electronic and electrical equipment.
 Additionally, the TSB has implemented the battery recycling program in all of its offices.

 - Environmental considerations have been incorporated in TSB Request for Goods or Services as well as templates provided by PWGSC.